 Certificate of Individual Achievement (CIA) Options

-(for students receiving special education services, if specified in their IEPs)
+(For students receiving special education services, if specified in their IEPs)

 CIA Cut Score (formerly Basic/L2) - on Regular (On-Grade) Assessment

 A student's IEP team may determine a student's passing score as the CIA Cut Score, established within the Level 2, or Basic, score range on the state Mathematics or ELA assessment.
-The CIA Cut Score cannot be used for meeting standard in district federal accountability reporting, but can be used to fulfill state assessment graduation requirements to earn a CIA.
+The CIA Cut Score cannot be used for meeting standard in district federal accountability reporting, but can be used to fulfill requirements to earn a CIA.
 Applicable students may use the CIA cut score option when participating in federal accountability assessment administrations.

 Locally Determined Assessments (LDA)